ByAU

 Best Practices

-- Define roles and permissions explicitly for each participant.
+- Clearly define the roles and permissions for all participants.

-- Use shared consensus mechanisms like Practical Byzantine Fault Tolerance (PBFT) or Raft.
+- Use consensus methods that everyone can get behind, such as Practical Byzantine Fault Tolerance (PBFT) or Raft.

-- Ensure legal agreements support data sharing and liability.
+- Ensure that legal agreements support data sharing and tackle liability issues.

 Technical and Strategic Considerations